 So, should you kill your desires and chant the holy names all the time, perhaps even renounce the material world?
 If you have come to that conclusion, either I could not have conveyed myself any worse or you could not have misunderstood any better.
 How can you kill the air?
 You can not curb or kill the desires, lest you erupt like a volcano.
 Continue to enjoy what life has to offer you within the bounds of morality.

 Work ceaselessly towards self-purification.
-Along with, start bhakti if you believe in God and only if you can exercise surrender.
+Along with this, start bhakti if you believe in God and only if you can exercise surrender.
 Bhakti is rarely comparable to love-at-first-sight.
 It is more like a relationship where your love and bond with your deity grows over time.
-If you can not surrender, bhakti is not for you.
+If you cannot surrender, bhakti is not for you.
 In that case, you can start the practice of meditation and be prepared to bear the rigors of such practice.
 Only a strenuous effort is going to bring noticeable results.

 Do not even attempt to curb your desires without understanding their intrinsic nature first.
 They will go away automatically in due course with either pure bhakti or right meditation; a combination of both will set you free in no time.